robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 #### FAQs ####

-1. Do we have all code distributed as part of JuniperOpenstack in public?
+1. Do we have all code distributed as part of Contrail Cloud available in public?

 	Yes, including test suites.
 Juniper developers also develop on the opensource repos like any other developer in the community.